Mitsui O.S.K. Lines: OSK

 In the first few years its routes were limited to coastal services in the western area of Japan.
 In 1890, OSK inaugurated an Osaka-Pusan run followed in 1893 by the operation of an Osaka-Incheon route and Korean coastal services.
 The company was recapitalized at ¥1.8 million in 1893, rising to ¥2.5 million in 1894, to ¥5 million in 1896, when the government of Taiwan granted OSK subsidies for Osaka-Taiwan liner services, and to ¥10 million in 1898 when the company started to operate on the Yangtze River.

 In 1898, Tokugoro Nakahashi became the company's third president.
 He made a great effort to rationalize the internal organization of OSK, to penetrate the Chinese market, and also to inaugurate the first OSK ocean route, a Hong Kong to Tacoma, Washington service, in 1908.
 In 1911 OSK started a Kobe to Bombay service.
 The route was under the monopoly of the Far Eastern Freight Conference (FEFC) of which Nippon Yusen K.K.
 (NYK) was the only Japanese member.
 OSK fought against the FEFC and was admitted to the conference in 1913.
-In 1918, the company opened a Bombay to Marseilles route and was admitted to full membership of the FEFC.
+In 1918, the company opened a Bombay to Marseille route and was admitted to full membership of the FEFC.
 Meanwhile, it opened a San Francisco route, an Australia route, and a South America route, offering a worldwide liner service.
 It began a New York City service in 1920 but operated at a deficit.
 In 1930 OSK made a huge investment in five new high-speed motor ships in order to start a New York express service.
 This service entirely transformed raw-silk transportation from Asia to America; raw silk began to be carried by water all the way to New York instead of going by land.
 OSK's share of cargo shipped on this route grew, and its business performance improved in spite of unfavourable business conditions.

 During the Great Depression, OSK and NYK made a cooperative agreement in 1931 whereby OSK abolished its Puget Sound route, which had called at Tacoma and Seattle, and in turn acquired a monopoly on the South American east coast route.
 OSK quickly recovered from the deficits of 1930 and 1931, and resumed paying dividends in 1932.